 - If you give an encoding option, it will be used as the input and output encoding.

 - If you give an outencoding option, it will override encoding as the output encoding.

-- If you don’t give an encoding and have given an output file, the default encoding for lexer and formatter is latin1 (which will pass through all non-ASCII characters).
+- If you don’t give an encoding and have given an output file, the default encoding for lexer and formatter is the terminal encoding or the default locale encoding of the system.
+As a last resort, latin1 is used (which will pass through all non-ASCII characters).